Faeshal/crowdfunding/README.md

 ## Architecture

-REST API for crowdfunding system build on top of Golang with Gin Framework, MYSQL DB with GORM ORM integrated with [Midtrans](https://midtrans.com/) as payment gateway.
+REST API for crowdfunding system build on top of Golang with [Gin](https://gin-gonic.com/) Framework, MYSQL Database combine with [GORM ORM](https://gorm.io/index.html) and integrated with [Midtrans](https://midtrans.com/) as payment gateway.

 ## Objective ⭐

 Simple Crowdfunding platforms that enable interaction between fundraisers and the crowd.
-Financial pledges can be made and collected through the crowdfunding platform.
+Funders can give funds to the project they want to help and fundraisers can explain what benefits the funder will get if the project is successful.

 ## ERD 🍃